Back to the full dot-point answer

 Recombinant human insulin: the human insulin gene is cut with restriction enzymes, ligated into a plasmid, transformed into E. coli, and grown in industrial fermenters; the bacteria secrete human insulin, which is purified for clinical use.

-What is applications?Show answer
+What are applications?Show answer

 Knock-out cell lines for research, agricultural traits (mildew-resistant wheat, polled cattle, mushroom browning), gene therapy (Casgevy, approved 2023 for sickle cell disease and beta-thalassaemia).